teri-lynn/teri-lynn.github.com/_posts/2012-11-13-weight-training-myths-clarified.md

 experience DOMS does not mean your workout was not effective.
 The only way to know if your workout was effective is whether you increased the intensity from the last time you did it, and went to your full maximum with proper form.
 If you did those things, that is all that matters.
-Each person has a different body each person's recovery and experience with DOMS will be different.
+Each person has a different body so each person's recovery and experience with DOMS will be different.

 ## *Myth #4: "Cardio is the best way to lose fat."*